-- On July 27, 2017, the Company has commenced a Phase 1 drilling campaign at its Mont Sorcier Magnetite Iron Ore and Vanadium Project.
+- On July 27, 2017, the Company commenced its Phase 1 drilling campaign at the Mont Sorcier Project.
 Drilling began on July 21st, 2017.
-The drilling program was recommended in the NI 43-101 technical report dated October 29th, 2016, and was written by Claude P. Larouche, P.Eng., who has spent over 20 years working in the Chibougamau region. - On November 14, 2017, the Company announced that its Phase 1 drill results have been analyzed and integrated with its ongoing compilations and assessments pertaining to its 273.7 million-ton Mont Sorcier Magnetite Iron Ore and Vanadium Project near Chibougamau, Quebec.
+The drilling program was recommended in the NI 43-101 technical report dated October 29th, 2016, and was written by Claude P. Larouche, P.Eng., who has spent over 20 years working in the Chibougamau region. - On November 14, 2017, the Company announced that Phase 1 drill results have been analyzed and integrated with its ongoing compilations and assessments pertaining to its 273.7 million ton Mont Sorcier Magnetite Iron Ore and Vanadium Project near Chibougamau, Quebec.
 All drill holes and resulting assays were taken from the Mont Sorcier South Zone.
 The program was aimed at confirming, and up-grading to current standards, a portion of the historical Fe-V-Ti resources established in the early 1960's and 1970's, from the Mont Sorcier Project South Zone (for more information see the press release issued on November 14, 2017 by the Company). - On November 16, 2017, the Company announced the commencement of its Phase 2 drilling campaign at its Mont Sorcier Magnetite Iron Ore and Vanadium Project.
 Drilling began on November 13th, 2017.
 The first drill hole, MSS-17-08, was 275 meters in overall length and the core is now being logged.
-A Phase 2 drilling program was recommended in our NI 43-101 technical report dated October 29th, 2016 (available on SEDAR). - On December 8, 2017, Phase 2A drilling was completed, with a total of eight (8) new drill holes.
-Samples taken from eight (8) new NQ-core diamond drill holes, weighing approximately four (4) tons in total, were shipped to Actlabs in Ancaster, Ontario, for analysis.
-Phase 2A of our continuing drill program yielded 1,857 meters of core from the eight (8) new drill holes.
+A Phase 2 drilling program was recommended in our NI 43-101 technical report dated October 29th, 2016 (available on SEDAR). - On December 8, 2017, Phase 2A drilling completed eight new drill holes.
+Samples taken from eight (8) new NQcore diamond drill holes, weighing approximately four (4) tons in total, were shipped to Actlabs in Ancaster, Ontario, for analysis.
+Phase 2A of a continuing drill program yielded 1,857 meters of core from the eight (8) new drill holes.
 The core was split in half using a diamond saw, producing 738 samples, each averaging two meters in length, totaling 1,447.8 meters for sampling.
-The remaining half of each core has been placed into secured storage for future verification where necessary at the Company's own new core shack in Chibougamau.
+The remaining half of each core has been placed into secured storage for future verification where necessary at the Company's core shack in Chibougamau. - On June 27, 2018, assays, Satmagan and Davis Tube Test results from the Phase 2A drilling program were released for public dissemination in a press release.
+The results have been compiled, reviewed and incorporated into our 3D model.